 That means your communication skills need to be up-to-par.

-You’re going to find yourself in frequent conversation with your audience.
+You’re going to find yourself in frequent conversations with your audience.

 That’s going to include: